Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Both Docker Swarm and Kubernetes support Role-Based Access Control (RBAC).
 However, Docker Swarm nodes also implement TLS mutual encryption and authentication to protect what they communicate with each other.

-In Kubernetes, you need to configure your own authentication safeguards.
+In Kubernetes, you need to configure your authentication safeguards.
 Thus, you would need to create bearer tokens or another method of authentication manually, which is time-consuming and tedious.

 Kubernetes does not have a native networking solution.
 Meanwhile, Docker uses multi-host networking, so you can choose an overlay network for your services.
 During initialization or updates, the Swarm Manager automatically assigns addresses to the containers in the network.